jashkenas/docco/README.md

     * For markdown files, referenced images are displayed in the code section which means that in the parallel theme, images are displayed on the right
     * Multiline comments
+    * Allow images to be removed from the link menu for templates
+    * New layout: sidebyside

 #### Refactors: